OWASP/owasp-summit-2017/new/sponsors.md

 ### Platinum sponsor: $10,000 (villa and project) - 2 available

-- 5 full ticket including accomodation and food
+- 5 full tickets including accomodation and food
 - name associated with villa
 - sponsor a project
 - swag/promotional material in people accommodations